Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Experimental Results

 \subsection{Indexing}

 Our implementation features a versatile index.
 It is divided into three parts.
 First, the tree representation composed of the parenthesis structure, as well as the tag structure.
-Second, the FM-Index encoding the text collection.
+Second, the FM-index encoding the text collection.
 Third, the auxiliary text representation allowing fast extraction of text content.

 It is easy to determine from the query which parts of the index are needed in order to solve it, and thus load only those into main memory.
-For instance, if a query only involves tree navigation, then having the FM-Index in memory is unnecessary. \no{ Furthermore, if we are only interested in count queries, then the auxiliary text representation is not needed.
+For instance, if a query only involves tree navigation, then having the FM-index in memory is unnecessary. \no{ Furthermore, if we are only interested in count queries, then the auxiliary text representation is not needed.
 This allows us to achieve a very low memory footprint for tree-oriented count queries.
 If we wish to serialize the result of a tree query, then only the tree structure and the auxiliary text are needed.
-Again, we keep a very low memory footprint (less than the size of the original document), while remaining efficient to serialize the results. } On the other hand, if we are interested in very selective text-oriented queries, then only the tree part and FM-Index are needed (both for counting and serializing the results).
-In this case, serialization is a bit slower (due to the cost of text extraction from the FM-Index) but remains acceptable since the number of results is low. \no{ We can trade memory for efficient serialization by loading the auxiliary text representation. }
+Again, we keep a very low memory footprint (less than the size of the original document), while remaining efficient to serialize the results. } On the other hand, if we are interested in very selective text-oriented queries, then only the tree part and FM-index are needed (both for counting and serializing the results).
+In this case, serialization is a bit slower (due to the cost of text extraction from the FM-index) but remains acceptable since the number of results is low; see Table~\ref{textIndexPerf1} for a comparison of the serialization speed of the FM-index versus serializing from plain string buffers in memory. \no{ We can trade memory for efficient serialization by loading the auxiliary text representation. }